Unveiling the Potential of iMarkers: Invisible Fiducial Markers for Advanced Robotics: Sensor Design and Detection Strategies

 \subsection{Static Single-vision Setup}

-\textbf{Sensor Design.} Another configuration offers a solution for iMarker detection using a single camera equipped with a static circular polarizer attached to its lens (Fig.~\ref{fig_hardware_single}-b).
+\textbf{Sensor Design.} Another configuration offers a solution for iMarker detection using a single camera equipped with a static circular polarizer attached to its lens (Fig.~\ref{fig_hardware_single}b).
 The polarizer is selected to block the circular polarization reflected by the \acp{CSR} forming the iMarker pattern.
 For instance, a left-handed circular polarizer will block iMarker regions with \acp{CSR} reflecting right-handed polarization, and vice versa.
-Thus, a visible-range iMarker with \acp{CSR} reflecting right-hand polarized light on a same-color background (\eg green, blue, \textit{etc.}), indistinguishable to the human eye or standard cameras, becomes detectable as the sensor's left-handed polarizer blocks the \ac{CSR} regions, revealing the camouflaged iMarker patterns.
-This design is well-suited for detecting visible-range iMarkers camouflaged within their environment, while it can also be used for \ac{IR}/\ac{UV}-range iMarkers using proper cameras.
+Thus, a visible-range iMarker with \acp{CSR} reflecting right-hand polarized light on a same-color background (\textit{e.g.,} green), indistinguishable to the human eye or standard cameras, becomes detectable as the sensor's left-handed polarizer blocks the \ac{CSR} regions, revealing the camouflaged iMarker patterns.
+This design is well suited to detecting visible-range iMarkers camouflaged in the environment, and it can also be used for \ac{IR}/\ac{UV}-range iMarkers with appropriate cameras.